Neurogenetics: History

 His pioneering work with Drosophila helped to elucidate the link between circadian rhythms and genes, which led to further investigations into other behavior traits.
 He also started conducting research in neurodegeneration in fruit flies in an attempt to discover ways to suppress neurological diseases in humans.
 Many of the techniques he used and conclusions he drew would drive the field forward.

 Early analysis relied on statistical interpretation through processes such as LOD (logarithm of odds) scores of pedigrees and other observational methods such as affected sib-pairs, which looks at phenotype and IBD (identity by descent) configuration.
 Many of the disorders studied early on including Alzheimer's, Huntington's and amyotrophic lateral sclerosis (ALS) are still at the center of much research to this day.
 By the late 1980s new advances in genetics such as recombinant DNA technology and reverse genetics allowed for the broader use of DNA polymorphisms to test for linkage between DNA and gene defects.
 This process is referred to sometimes as linkage analysis.
 By the 1990s ever advancing technology had made genetic analysis more feasible and available.
 This decade saw a marked increase in identifying the specific role genes played in relation to neurological disorders.
 Advancements were made in but not limited to: Fragile X syndrome, Alzheimer's, Parkinson's, epilepsy and ALS.

 Neurological disorders

 While the genetic basis of simple diseases and disorders has been accurately pinpointed, the genetics behind more complex, neurological disorders is still a source of ongoing research.
 New developments such as the genome wide association studies (GWAS) have brought vast new resources within grasp.
 With this new information genetic variability within the human population and possibly linked diseases can be more readily discerned.
 Neurodegenerative diseases are a more common subset of neurological disorders, with examples being Alzheimer's disease and Parkinson's disease.
 Currently no viable treatments exist that actually reverse the progression of neurodegenerative diseases; however, neurogenetics is emerging as one field that might yield a causative connection.
 The discovery of linkages could then lead to therapeutic drugs, which could reverse brain degeneration.

+Types of Neurogenic disorders: There are many genes linked in different Neurogenetic conditions that are involved in inheritance patterns and biological mechanisms.
+These disorders can range from single gene conditions through inheritance to multi-gene conditions influenced by environmental factors.